Columbia Field: History

 In 1928 Rogers Airport, or Advance Sunrise Airport, opened on the future site of Columbia Field on land leased from the Reisert Farm near Valley Stream on Long Island, New York.
 Francis Rogers was the president of Advance Aircraft Corporation.
 The airport was only a year old when the Curtiss-Wright Corporation purchased the airport and the land and invested a few million dollars to develop the airfield.
 Opened in April 1929 and renamed Curtiss Field, the public airfield consisted of 2 asphalt runways of 2850' length in a triangular layout.
 Charles Lindbergh contributed to its design.
 Curtiss-Wright moved their commercial airport and school for pilots and mechanics from nearby Mineola to the new facilities at Curtiss Field, including six hangars and a flight school.

 The new airfield quickly became busy, used by many of the famous aviators of the era, including Jimmy Doolittle, Amelia Earhart, Lindbergh, Elinor Smith, Frank Hawks and Wiley Post.
 Several aviation records were set at the airfield.
 Curtiss Field was the largest commercial airport on Long Island for 3 years starting in 1930.
 From 1930 the Naval Reserve Aviation Base Valley Stream was located at Curtiss Field.

 Air shows were frequent events at the airfield, featuring stunt flying, parachute jumpers, wing walking and aerial tricks.
 Large crowds of 1,000 to 10,000 people attended; income from such shows gave important financial support to the often-poor pilots.

 With the onset of the economic downturn of the Great Depression, the airfield closed in 1933 after only five years of operation.
 Columbia Aircraft Corporation continued the airfield privately from 1933 to 1946, renaming the airfield Columbia Field.

 During World War II, the Grumman Aircraft Company contracted Columbia Aircraft to build the J2F Duck floatplane.
 Columbia built the planes at Columbia Field from early 1942 until the end of the war.
 In 1946, Commonwealth Aircraft bought out Columbia Aircraft, but then went bankrupt the following year.
 Columbia Field was then abandoned.

 A decade after closing, Green Acres Mall, one of the first malls on Long Island, was built on the north side of the former airport property.
-Several of the former hangars were spared and still remain standing.
+Several of the former hangars were spared and remain standing.

 Other nearby airports on Long Island were also known as "Curtiss" Airport in the late 1920s and 1930s, including Glenn H. Curtiss Airport, which is now New York City's La Guardia Airport, and Curtiss Field at Mineola, which was part of Roosevelt Field.